clamorisse/aws-cloudformation-templates/README.md

 This repository contains AWS Cloudformation templates to provision infrustructure for different types of applications from ground up.

+It provisions:
+VPC
+SUBNETS
+Internet gateway and Route Table
+EC2 in 4 availability zones
+ELB
+S3 and bucket

 ## How to use it

 ```bash